 Overview

-The MIT Schwarzman College of Computing is pleased to announce a call for proposals for seed projects that explore how artificial intelligence and human-computer interaction can be leveraged to enhance modern workspaces to achieve better management and higher productivity.
+The MIT Schwarzman College of Computing announced a call for proposals for seed projects that explore using new AI and computing tools to achieve better management and higher worker productivity in modern workspaces.
 Projects are intended to be interdisciplinary and bring together faculty from computing, social sciences and management.
-Funding has been provided by Andrew W. Houston ’05 and Dropbox, Inc.
+A workshop reporting on the progress of all funded projects will be held on April 4, 2024.

 FAQs

-Topics of interest include, but are not limited to:
+Topics of interest included, but were not limited to:

 • New organizations and tasks in an AI-powered world that will lead to good jobs and greater productivity